DBollella/Manager/README.md

 ## Known issues
 After clicking on an employee and not making any modification, their info will remain on the form when you add the next employee.
+And I just realized I forgot to implement the logout button.